The Missing SDG. Endangered Languages and Sustainable Development.

 In 1987, the United Nations (UN) Brundtland Commission defined sustainable development as “meeting the needs of the present without compromising the ability of future generations to meet their own needs.”
 Subsequently, the UN carried out extensive work on sustainability, and this was translated into a Development Agenda adopted by the General Assembly in 2015.
 This universal action plan of unprecedented scope and significance, a “supremely ambitious transnational vision”, contained 17 interconnected goals to be achieved by 2030.

-The link between language and sustainable development has been the subject of scrutiny in recent years.
-At the forefront of the debate, the Basque Country has identified and added to its own agenda an 18th SDG relating to cultural and linguistic diversity.
-It is now hosting this 29th FEL to contribute to the promotion of the “missing 18th SDG” and its future adoption in the official agenda of the United Nations.
+The interrelationship of language and sustainable development has been the object of scrutiny in recent years.
+At the forefront of the debate, the Basque Country has identified and added to its own agenda, an 18th SDG relating to cultural and linguistic diversity.
+This 29th FEL Annual Conference will contribute to the promotion of the “missing 18th SDG” and its future adoption in the official agenda of the United Nations.

 This conference will aim to explore the conceptual links between maintenance and revitalisation of endangered, minority and indigenous languages and sustainable development in different social, economic, ecological, and linguistic contexts; it will also seek to identify policy implications stemming from, and necessary to, further integration of language revitalization and sustainable development.